psychmeta/beautiful-jekyll/index.md

 ```

 ## Reporting Issues
 To report a bug or other issue, [tell us about it on GitHub](https://github.com/psychmeta/psychmeta/issues) or email [issues@psychmeta.com](mailto:issues@psychmeta.com).
-If you have a question about the package, reach out to us on [Twitter](https://twitter.com/psychmetaR) or email [psychmeta@psychmeta.com](mailto:psychmeta@psychmeta.com).
+For more general questions and inquiries about the package, reach out to us via [Twitter](https://twitter.com/psychmetaR) or email [psychmeta@psychmeta.com](mailto:psychmeta@psychmeta.com).